RSC Prizes: guidance for nominators

 Don’t be put off by the amount of information requested in the form!
 It is important to be thorough, but if you know your nominee well – either by reputation or personally – you will have a good idea already of their attributes.
 All you need to do is make sure you capture them in your supporting statement.

-It is important to understand how the awards are judged.
+It is important to understand how the prizes are judged.
 There will be a panel of judges for each prize, and for our general chemistry prizes they will have expertise across the subject that is chemistry.
 Collectively they will have a great breadth of knowledge, but you should assume that they will not have very specific knowledge of the field of your nominee.

 Therefore, when you put together your nomination, make sure that you write for a general chemical audience.
 You should explain in some detail what the person’s or team’s achievements have been in their field, but do not assume that the panel will know the person that you are writing about, that they know the literature in that field or the impact of that person's work.
 It is your job as a nominator to explain all of that as clearly as you can.

-Another important point, related to the first, is that we judge the awards solely on the information placed in front of us on the nomination form.
+Another important point, related to the first, is that we judge the prizes solely on the information placed in front of us on the nomination form.
 As judges, we are not expected to go and research each individual candidate to find information beyond what the nominator has written.

 An example of this is the Centenary Prize, which is awarded to outstanding scientists who are also exceptional communicators.
 While it was very clear that everyone nominated last year was an outstanding scientist, a key part of the criteria for this prize is that they also have to be an exceptional communicator, and this was often overlooked in nominations.
 Thus, the best nominations covered communication in detail, mentioning public lectures their nominees had been asked to give, media appearances, or teaching awards.
 There are many different types of evidence that nominators can provide.

-- Read the information about the prize/award
+- Read the information about the prize

 - Write your nomination for a general scientific audience